bobye/kaggle-must-do/README.md

 ## Model Setup

-- examinng train/test split, and create local validation w.r.t. that.
+- examine train/test split, and create local validation w.r.t. that.
 - separate codes for feature engineering and model learning.
 - choose the proper model to start with: XGB or RandomForest.